 1. Switch ON the printer, so that it can connect to the Router.

-2. Open Chrome or any other Web browser on your computer > type Router iP Address into the Address bar and press the Enter Key.
+2. Open Google Chrome or any other Web browser on your computer > type Router iP Address into the Address bar and press the Enter Key.

 3. On the next screen, Login to the Router by entering your Router User Name and Password.